Send photos and a location pin

 If the small appliance valve cannot be found or will not close, use the property main stop tap and keep the dishwasher switched off.
 In sectional-title units, note whether the leak is inside the unit only or affecting a neighbour, ceiling or common wall.

 Water appearing during filling points to the inlet, valve or hose.
 Water appearing during pump-out points to the waste spigot, high loop, trap or kitchen branch drain.
-This simple timing detail helps route the call correctly.
+This simple timing detail helps option the call correctly.

 Technical method

-A quality dishwasher connection checks the inlet feed, isolation valve, waste hose route, cupboard access, final leak behaviour and the appliance manufacturer's limits.
+A quality dishwasher connection checks the inlet feed, isolation valve, waste hose option, cupboard access, final leak behaviour and the appliance manufacturer's limits.
 The aim is to prevent leaks, appliance siphonage, waste-water return, pressure damage and hidden cupboard deterioration while keeping the installation serviceable.

-The high loop raises the dishwasher waste hose before it enters the sink waste, creating a practical air-break style barrier in the waste route.
+The high loop raises the dishwasher waste hose before it enters the sink waste, creating a practical air-break style barrier in the waste option.
 When the sink trap is full, slow or backing up, this raised loop reduces the siphonage path that can pull dirty sink water, grease and bacteria back toward the dishwasher cabinet, helping protect clean dishes, pump seals and the appliance interior.

 A dishwasher should not depend on a hidden, seized or shared valve that cannot be reached during a leak.
 Where the existing connection is poor, a suitable isolation valve, often with a DZR brass specification where appropriate, gives the customer a practical shutoff point.